mtimu/hermes/README.md

 ## Deployment
 Deploy EMQX and MongoDB services and pass their configurations to hermes `values.yaml`.
 Use Helm to deploy Hermes's Chart. corresponding command is `make deploy`. and to bring down the Hermes run `make deployd`.

+## Other Useful Commands
+- `make croom`: create a test room
+- `make jroom`: join a user to a room. (pass room_id parameter)
+- `make image`: build image and push to registry

+## Warning
+Please update parameters in `Makefile` and configuration in `deployment/hermes/values.yaml` and `internal/config/default.go` for the project to run properly.
+If necessary, you can create a `config.yaml` file in root directory to pass configuration.